How knowledgeable are your in-house construction craftworkers?

 Interested in learning more or starting a discussion?
 Sign up to receive updates and let us know if you're interested in starting a discussion.

-Self-performing contractors may offer a wide range of services so it is best to understand the parts of your project that could be enhanced by these in-house capabilities.
-We’ve curated this collection of resources and insights to help you understand how you can ensure you and your builder are set up for success on the most critical aspects of your project while mitigating risk.
+Self-performing construction contractors may offer a wide range of services, so it's best to understand the parts of your project that could be enhanced by these in-house capabilities.
+We’ve curated this collection of resources and insights to help you understand how you and your builder can set up for success on the most critical aspects of your project, all while mitigating risk.

 I think anytime you can minimize the number of trades that you have on a project, the more control you have over timing, quality of work and quality of craftsmanship.
 With our confidence in [the contractors’] ability to design and build the facility, and the more actual hands-on construction work that was offered, the better I felt about making sure that it gets done right.